Acclime helps you set up, manage & advance your business in China and beyond.

 - Provide training that will fill the skills gaps left by those now gone

-- and set a solemn, respectful tone in the workplace immediately after the termination by not making any superfluous expenditures, such as having a party or redesigning the office
+- Set a solemn, respectful tone in the workplace immediately after the termination by not making any superfluous expenditures, such as having a party or redesigning the office

 Companies need to prepare for the courses of action that proceed economic redundancy and implement plans and strategies that ensure smooth transitions from both a legal and a practical standpoint.